Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: Background and Related Work

-Federated learning is still in its early stages of development, but it has great potential.
+Although federated learning is one of the most active research areas and holds great potential, practical deployment and commercialization are still in their early stages partly due to various technical challenges.
+To fill the gap, as research expands and is applied to various fields, various open-source libraries are emerging to compare, analyze, and apply these new algorithms \cite{he2020fedml, beutel2022flower}.
 It offers a new way to improve the performance of machine learning models while maintaining data privacy and security.
 Federated learning is expected to emerge as an important technology in the coming years.